adamdehaven/fetchurls/README.md

     2. If you downloaded the zip, extract all (if windows built in zip utility gives an error, use 7-zip).
 In addition, if you downloaded the 64-bit version, rename the `wget64.exe` file to `wget.exe`
     3. Move `wget.exe` to `C:\Windows\System32\`

+3. Ensure the version of `grep` on your computer supports `-E, --extended-regexp`.
+To check for support, run `grep --help` and look for the flag.
+To check the installed version, run `grep -V`.

-3. Open Git Bash, Terminal, etc. and set execute permissions for the `fetchurls.sh` script:
+4. Open Git Bash, Terminal, etc. and set execute permissions for the `fetchurls.sh` script:

     ```shell
     chmod +x /path/to/script/fetchurls.sh
     ```

-4. Enter the following to run the script:
+5. Enter the following to run the script:

     ```shell
     ./fetchurls.sh [OPTIONS]...